qcc4cp/qcc/README.md

    bazel run teleportation
    bazel run vqe_simple

-# Additional algorithms and techniques, not discussed in the book:
+# Additional algorithms and techniques, to clarify, or
+# in preparation of a new edition of the book:
+   bazel run chsh
    bazel run euclidian_distance
    bazel run graph_coloring
    bazel run hadamard_test